Redwards32/Personal-Projects/WordSearch/README.md

 Project in C

 Wanted to experiement with pointers and the use of recursion.
-Mainly, wanted to test my knowledge of computer orginization and how I was allocating my memory; hence the limited size given.
+Mainly, wanted to test my knowledge of computer organization and how I was allocating my memory; hence the limited size given.

 1. User inputs a number (call this N)
 1a.
 This represents an NxN matrix.